-Why are the requirements different for women and men?
-Because women and men have different total blood volume (TBV) — even if they weigh the same amount.
+Why are the requirements different for women, men and nonbinary donors?
+Because different sexes have different total blood volume (TBV) — even if they weigh the same amount.
 The standard of care dictates that no more than 15% of a person’s TBV should be drawn at a time.
 Our apheresis machines determine TBV based on gender, height, weight and hemoglobin.

 How long does donating take?
 The actual DRBC draw takes about 30 minutes.